-If you are submitting an abuse report to Cloudflare because our IP address appears in the WHOIS and DNS records for a website, it is very likely that the website is one of millions of websites that use our pass-through security and content distribution network (CDN) services.
+If you are to Cloudflare because our IP address appears in the WHOIS and DNS records for a website, it is very likely that the website is one of millions of websites that use our pass-through security and content distribution network (CDN) services.
 Because assets on the same website may be hosted by different providers, it is important that you submit the URL for that specific asset to enable appropriate action.
 This guide will teach you how to identify URLs for specific video or images on a webpage.

 Get the URL for specific content

 To get the URL for a specific piece of content on a webpage:

 Open your web browser (Google Chrome, Safari, Firefox, Edge).

 Go to the web page you want to report.

 Right click on the content you wish to report (often a video or image).

 In the DevTools panel, look for the src attribute in the selected the image, video, or iFrame.

 This is typically the most specific and helpful URL that someone reporting abuse can provide to Cloudflare, so that Cloudflare can correctly identify any services Cloudflare may be providing with respect to that content.